RHQOnline/Discord-Webhook-Utility/README.md

 * * Field Title and Text Content
 * Custom Username for Bot Message

+# Security Features
+This utility utilizes total AES Encryption of WebhookURLs to ensure the top level of security.
+Only your PC has access to the decryption key; **nobody else in the world**.

 # Whats to Come
 * Adding a Wiki on GitHub.